687 total views, 3 views today

-E-Way bill stands for Electronic Way Bill.
-It is usually a unique bill number generated for the specific consignment involving the movement of goods.
+Electronic Way Bill (E-Way Bill) is basically a compliance mechanism wherein by way of a digital interface the person causing the movement of goods uploads the relevant information prior to the commencement of movement of goods and generates e-way bill on the GST portal.
 In GST, A Registered Dealer who intends to transports Goods exceeding Rs.50000 or more should generate E-way bill.

 Procedure for generating E-way bill

 E-Way Bill is the short form of Electronic Way Bill.
 It is a unique document/bill, which is electronically generated for the specific consignment/movement of goods from one place to another, either inter-state or intra-state and of value more than INR 50,000, required under the current GST regime.
 E-way bill is a mechanism to ensure that goods being transported comply with the GST Law and is an effective tool to track movement of goods and check tax evasion.

 Eway bill must be generated when there is a movement of goods of more than Rs 50,000 in value to or from a registered person.
 A Registered person or the transporter may choose to generate and carry eway bill even if the value of goods is less than Rs 50,000.

 - If a registered dealer located in one state, agreed to make an outward supply of goods worth Rs.73,000 to another dealer .
 For delivering the goods the transferor has to hand over the goods the transporting agency.

 - Transferor has to file GST-INS-01 contains part-A relating to Details of goods and part-B relating to details of transportr.